fread-ink/fread.ui/README.md

 Some of these are actually in normal CSS without the `-epub-` prefix, e.g. `ruby-position`.

+## EPUB Adaptive Layout

+It seems like this was never really adopted and few readers support it.
+It does not seem worth the trouble to implement.
+A [javascript](https://github.com/sorotokin/adaptive-layout) implementation exists and another one in [typescript in Vivliostyle](https://vivliostyle.org/).
+Vivliostyle has a notice that they may drop support in the future.
+It seems like this is a dead standard.

 ## Javascript

 If the user wants to turn on javascript (we should keep it default off) we need to provide [this special object](http://idpf.org/epub/301/spec/epub-contentdocs.html#app-epubReadingSystem).